jeelabs/esp-link/BOARDS.md

  - 5: LPC824 P10/SCL
  - 6: LCP824 P23/A3/C4

+The JeePort connector has the following pin-out:
+ - 1: LPC824 SWDIO/P2 (not 5v unlike JeeNodes!)
+ - 2: LPC824 P14/A2/C3
+ - 3: GND
+ - 4: 3.3V (reg output)
+ - 5: LPC824 P13/A10
+ - 6: LPC824 SWCLK/P2

+Reflashing the jn-esp serially: you should not need to do this, use the over-the-air reflashing by running `make wiflash`.
-If you need to serially reflash the jnp-esp there are SMD pads for an FTDI connector on the bottom below the esp-03 module.
+If you do need to serially reflash the jn-esp there are SMD pads for an FTDI connector on the bottom below the esp-03 module.
 GND is marked.
 The best is to solder a right-angle connector to it such that the pins point up (i.e. to the component side).
 You can then hook-up a USB-BUB.
-I recommend jumpering the flash pin (next to GND) to GND and you need to hook the reste pin (6) to the USB-BUB's DTR (should happen automatically).
+I recommend jumpering the flash pin (next to GND) to GND and to hook the reset pin (6) to the USB-BUB's DTR (should happen automatically).
 RX&TX also go straight through).

 Serial flashing